 By Tamsin Varley

-Tamisin is a member of Clube Dos Bons Jardins, a small, friendly multi-national garden club that meets at different locations around the Algarve on the 2nd Tuesday of every month – except over the summer – with an optional lunch afterwards.
+Tamsin Varley is a member of Clube Dos Bons Jardin.
+This small, friendly multinational garden club meets at different locations around the Algarve on the 2nd Tuesday of every month with an optional lunch afterwards.